Diabetic Changes

-Eye changes in people with diabetes
+Eye Changes in People with Diabetes

 After diabetes has been present for some years, changes may occur at the back of the eye in the retina.
 Your optometrist uses an instrument called an ophthalmoscope to check for these changes.

 These changes are known as diabetic retinopathy.
-There are two main types of this condition: non-proliferative (sometimes called background) retinopathy and proliferative retinopathy.
+There are two main types of this condition: non-proliferative, sometimes called background retinopathy, and proliferative retinopathy.

-Non-proliferative retinopathy
+Non-proliferative Retinopathy

-Proliferative retinopathy
+Proliferative Retinopathy

-This condition is more serious and requires early treatment to prevent serious vision loss.
+This condition is more serious and requires early treatment to help prevent serious vision loss.
 Your optometrist can recognise signs that this condition might develop, or detect it in its early stages.
-Once proliferative retinopathy has been diagnosed, your optometrist will refer you to an eye surgeon for further appraisal and probable laser treatment.
+Once proliferative retinopathy has been diagnosed, your optometrist will refer you to an eye surgeon for further appraisal and likely laser treatment.
 Treatment of this condition has a better chance of success if it is applied very early.

-Double vision
+Double Vision

 Glaucoma